rollthecloudinc/spearhead/README.md

 Entities are copied to open search either fully, partially, or optimized for search.

+# Publishing

+Sites can be published to the web as a static site using Angular pre-rendering.
+Once pages are pre-rendered they can hosted on any host that supports static sites like github, aws, gitlab, etc. The recommended host is a CDN like aws s3.
+In future tools to easily deploy sites to vendors like aws s3 will be made available.

 # Demos

 Build forms and collect data.